EvilD3atHL0v3/Install-Guide/R7-Error.md

    - If diagnostics still show **PASSED** but the agent is not visible:
      - **Raise the issue to Rapid7 Support** with all the collected information.

-# 🕵️‍♂️ Troubleshooting Rapid7 Agent Not Visible on Dashboard
+# 🕵️‍♂️ How to get AgentID in the machine if still not visible on dashboard

 Follow these steps to investigate when a Rapid7 Insight Agent is not appearing on the Insight Platform dashboard.
 ---